FrankSansC/acast_dl/README.md

   - [ ] `--rss-cache-file` ? to override `.rss_cache.json`
 - [ ] Any other ID3v2 tags ?
   - [ ] Add also ID3v1 tags ?
-- [~] Change podcast's filenames to something easier
+- [ ] Change podcast's filenames to something that you can more easily sort
   - [ ] Rename podcast's filenames to swap podcast story name and chapter
 - [x] Remove ETA from progress bar
 - [x] Don't download the RSS XML each time